Vartkes Yeghiayan: Activity in the Armenian community

 Though as a youth Yeghiayan did not show too great an interest in the Armenian Genocide, the 1965 Yerevan demonstrations and the discovery of his father's harrowing experience through the massacres played a critical role in encouraging him to bring more public awareness to the subject.

 In 1960, he founded the Armenian Students Association at the University of California, Berkeley, and in 1972, Yeghiayan initiated the first protest at the Turkish Consulate in Los Angeles, paving the way for what has now become an annual protest against the Turkish government for its continued denial of the genocide.
-Yeghiayan has also edited and published several books dealing with issues regarding the Armenian Genocide.
+Yeghiayan also edited and published several books dealing with issues regarding the Armenian Genocide.

-Class-action lawsuits
+Class action lawsuits

 In 1987, Yeghiayan came across a passage in the memoirs of Henry Morgenthau Sr., the American Ambassador to the Ottoman Empire from 1913 to 1916, describing an exchange between him and Mehmed Talat Pasha, the man chiefly held responsible for the Armenian Genocide.
 The text in question spoke of Talat's and, by extension, the state's interest in claiming as beneficiaries the life insurance policies of the Armenians who had perished during the genocide.
-The Armenians had purchased these policies from New York Life and Equitable Life of New York prior to the beginning of the war and, after exploring the issue more in depth, Yeghiayan came to the conclusion that New York Life, as well as other insurance companies, had withheld death benefits totaling in the tens of millions from the descendants of the deceased.Bazyler, Michael J. (2003).
-Holocaust Justice: The Battle for Restitution in America's Courts.
-New York and London: New York University Press, pp. 317-20.
+The Armenians had purchased these policies from New York Life and Equitable Life of New York prior to the beginning of the war and, after exploring the issue more in depth, Yeghiayan came to the conclusion that New York Life, as well as other insurance companies, had withheld death benefits totaling in the tens of millions from the descendants of the deceased.

 After gathering evidence and finding several descendants of the victims, in 1999 he filed a class action lawsuit against New York Life in a case which lasted for four years.
+In January 2004, New York Life agreed to pay $20 million to settle the lawsuit.
+The California state insurance commissioner appointed a committee of prominent Los Angeles Armenians to vet applications for settlement money, with the committee ultimately approving claims from the descendants of 2,400 Armenian Genocide victims.
+The settlement also included $3 million earmarked for nine Armenian church and charity groups.
+In 2015, Yeghiayan donated over 40 boxes of documents from the New York Life Insurance Company class action lawsuit to the USC Shoah Foundation Center for Advanced Genocide Research.

-In January 2004, New York Life agreed to settle by paying $20 million to the plaintiffs.
-Since then Yeghiayan, has filed additional suits against other insurance companies, including AXA (with co-counsel Brian Kabateck), which agreed to settle in 2005 by paying $17.5 million, and Deutsche Bank.
-To date, approximately five thousand Armenian insurance beneficiaries.
-His efforts have not only helped claimants, but Armenian communities and organizations across the globe, as nearly $12 million in funds have been distributed.
-He has given lectures in the United States, Europe, the Middle East, Canada, and Armenia on the legal ramifications of the class lawsuits regarding the Armenian Genocide and restitution of Armenian properties.Bazyler, Michael J. "From Lamentation and Liturgy to Litigation: The Holocaust-Era Restitution Movement as a Model for Bringing Armenian Genocide-Era Restitution Suits in American Courts," Marquette Law Review 95/1 (2011), pp. 245-303.
+Yeghiayan also filed additional suits against other insurance companies, including AXA (with co-counsel Brian Kabateck and Mark Geragos), which agreed to settle in 2005 by paying $17.5 million, and Deutsche Bank.
+He has given lectures in the United States, Europe, the Middle East, Canada, and Armenia on the legal ramifications of the class lawsuits regarding the Armenian Genocide and restitution of Armenian properties.